 WooCommerce is also quite good at security, plus you get to use special WordPress plugins that improve your site's security even further.

-Social media is simply huge these days.
-Literally every ecommerce site should have its presence on social media, and especially if they want to maximize their potential in how to start an online business.
+Social media is huge these days.
+Literally every ecommerce site should have its presence on social media, and especially if they want to maximize their potential in how to sell online.
 Social sharing tools like AddThis make it easier for your visitors to spread your content on their social networks with their family and friends.

 While Pinterest and Instagram may not be suited for all niches, the two big names – Twitter and Facebook – are a must.
 Set your profiles and be as active as possible, without spamming your fans.

 That being said, you have to avoid constantly trying to sell something.
+Your customers don’t want to associate your domain name with a constant sales pitch.
 People want to know the story behind your brand too, interesting statistics regarding the niche you're in, how to use/style your products.
 Heck, you can even throw in one or two cat photos into the mix.
 The goal here is personal connection.

 A referral program can be a great “extra” element that convinces people to promote your products more than they would otherwise.